HosseinZaredar/Rubiks/README.md

 This repository offers a range of search algorithms to solve the 2x2 Rubik's Cube, each using the Manhattan distance of cube pieces as a heuristic where applicable.
 The following techniques are available:

-- **Paper Technique**: A deep reinforcement learning approach with search.
+- **DeepCubeA**: A deep reinforcement learning approach with search.
 - **BFS** (Breadth-First Search)
 - **DLS** (Depth-Limited Search)
 - **IDS** (Iterative Deepening Search)